-We offer care to children ages 13mths – 6yrs of age in our wheelchair accessible facility. accommodating different age groups in three separate classrooms.
+We offer care to children infants – 6yrs of age in our wheelchair accessible facility. accommodating different age groups in three separate classrooms.

 We follow a learning through play approach.